-6. Defendants have knowingly and intentionally concealed, and failed to disclose, that-notwithstanding the statements and representations on their website, and in their brochures, advertisements, and warranties-their WindsorONE trim board routinely rots and decays far in advance of the expiration of the warranty, and before Plaintiffs, class members, and the construction professionals would reasonably expect it to when exposed to routine and expected outdoor conditions.
+6. Defendants have knowingly and intentionally concealed, and failed to disclose, that-notwithstanding the statements and representations on their website, and in their brochures, advertisements, and warranties-their WindsorONE trim board routinely rots and decays far in advance of the expiration of the warranty, the expected service life of an exterior wood trim product, and before Plaintiffs, class members, and the construction professionals would reasonably expect it to when exposed to routine and expected outdoor conditions.
 Indeed, the WindsorONE trim board has rotted and decayed and will continue to do so at a rate that clearly demonstrates that the product is not durable, resilient, and/or fit for its intended use as an exterior trim board, trim, and/or molding.

-7. Similarly, Defendants have knowingly and intentionally concealed, and failed to disclose, that they actually had no intention of providing the services set forth in their warranties.
+7. Similarly, Defendants have knowingly and intentionally concealed, and failed to disclose, that they actually had no intention of providing the services set forth in their warranties, and standing behind the warranties created by their statements and representations on their website, brochures, and advertisements.